Email:sales@chrome-moly-pipe.com

 What is a seamless butt weld fitting ?

-· seamless butt weld pipefitting is made directly from a section of seamless pipe material, by applyingheat and pressure to transform pipe directly into an elbow or other shape.
+· A seamless butt weld pipefitting is made directly from a section of seamless pipe material, by applyingheat and pressure to transform pipe directly into an elbow or other shape.

 · A seamless fitting has no welded parts byitself, a characteristic demanded in some critical applications.